 Yes you can, however, you will have to knead the dough for approximately 20 minutes to achieve the same results as a mixer.
 You can knead in the mixing bowl directly or if kneading on a work surface.
 You will have to make sure it is best done without any additional flour.
 Ensuring the butter is properly mixed throughout without drying out your dough.

-More sweet potato recipes you'll love
+More Fall recipes you'll love

 Sweet Potato Babka